Japanese cruiser Chikuma (1938)

 Chikuma (筑摩) was the second and last vessel in the Tone class of heavy cruisers in the Imperial Japanese Navy.
 The ship was named after the Chikuma River in Nagano Prefecture.
-Entering service in 1939, Chikuma saw battle during World War II in the Pacific.
-She was scuttled on 25 October 1944 after the Battle off Samar.
+Entering service in 1939, Chikuma saw battle during World War II in the Pacific, hunting small allied ships in the Indian Ocean and serving in many escorting missions throughout many large-scale aircraft carrier battles between Japan and the United States.
+On 25 October 1944, she served in the Battle off Samar where she possibly sank the escort carrier USS Gambier Bay (though most modern sources attribute the carrier's sinking to the battleship Yamato) and damaged the destroyer USS Heermann, before being crippled by gunfire from the destroyer escort USS Samuel B. Roberts and sunk by air attacks.

 Background

 Chikuma was designed for long-range scouting missions and had a large seaplane capacity.
 She was extensively employed during World War II in conjunction with an aircraft carrier task force, or as part of a cruiser squadron with her sister ship, Tone.

 The Tone-class cruisers were originally envisaged as the fifth and sixth vessels in the Mogami class.
 However, by the time construction began, serious weaknesses in the Mogami-class hull design had become clear following the Fourth Fleet Incident in 1935.
 As Japan no longer was obligated to abide by the limitations of the London Naval Treaty, a new design was created and new means of construction were utilized.
-Though the external dimensions were close to the Mogami class, the design was quite different, with four main battery turrets placed forward of the bridge, the second superfiring over the first, reserving the entire stern area as a large sea plane hangar.
+Though the external dimensions were close to the Mogami class, the design was quite different, with four twin 203 mm (8-inch) main battery turrets placed forward of the bridge, the second super firing over the first, reserving the entire stern area as a large sea plane hangar.
 Unlike the United States Navy, the Japanese did not have a dual role attack/scout aircraft.
 No reconnaissance units were assigned to the Japanese carriers, and little emphasis was placed on this aspect of carrier warfare.
 Instead the Japanese reserved all of their carrier aircraft for attack roles.
 Reconnaissance was left up to float planes carried by cruisers.
 Chikuma was intended to provide the long range scout planes needed for their carrier Air Fleets.